malcolmocean/opusfluxus/README.md

 NodeJS wrapper for WorkFlowy.
 Created for integration with [Complice](https://complice.co), a productivity app that's less "what are all the parts of this thing I have to do?" and more ***"what am I going to do today?"***

-This was forked from [ruxi/workflowy](https://github.com/ruxi/workflowy), and improvements are:
+This was forked from [ruxi/workflowy](https://github.com/ruxi/workflowy) (which apparently doesn't exist anymore!) and improvements are:

 - it supports workflowy's new code-based authentication
 - it has a primitive command-line interface